Joe Rogan has become something of a household name by hosting the UFC fights and Netflix stand-up comedy specials.

 From the dangers of complacency to “checking off” of the planet to psychedelics (are you seeing a theme here?) to the curious “octonion numbers”, few stones are left unturned.
 The interview does an excellent job of changing not only what you think about particular issues, but helping you understand how the most brilliant people on the planet view and think about the world.

-The Best Joe Rogan Experience Podcasts on Success and Happiness
+The Best Joe Rogan Experience Podcast Episodes on Success and Happiness

 This episode surprised me.
 Not because of the great conversations and surprising likability of the gruff-sounding host of the podacst Hardcore History.
 Rather because of the sheer breadth of knowledge and wisdom that Dan possesses.